 Should I gather evidence at the scene of the accident?

-The first thing you should do is prioritize your own well-being.
+The first thing you should do after a motorcycle crash is prioritize your own well-being.
 If able, call for help – dial 911 and get emergency services underway as soon as possible.
-From there, be sure to carefully document your trips to the doctor, and the extent of your injuries.
+From there, be sure to carefully document your trips to the doctor and the extent of your injuries.
 If another party was involved, making sure that your injuries are sufficiently documented is important for any potential legal matter.

-Should I talk to the other party’s insurance company?
+Should I talk to the other party’s insurance company or an experienced motorcycle accident attorney?

-Generally speaking, no. It’s usually not a good idea to talk to the other party’s insurance company, or anyone representing the other party without first discussing it with a lawyer.
+Generally speaking, no. It’s usually not a good idea to talk to the other party’s insurance company or anyone representing the other party without first discussing it with a lawyer.
 If you’re recovered enough to make calls after getting into an accident, consider speaking with a lawyer as soon as possible to set your course of action.
+Motorcycle accident victims should seek legal advice before speaking with the other party’s insurance company to ensure their rights are protected.

 It’s important for us to highlight that the contents of our blog do not constitute specific legal advice and that legal advice can only be given on a case-by-case basis after a more careful, and comprehensive review of the facts.
 Don’t let yourself be sold short – you deserve proper compensation and competent legal representation.
 However, having an overview of some basic information on the priorities after a personal injury can be helpful.